CLS-Data/Fertility-histories-in-four-UK-cohort-studies/README.md

 •	1989/1990 Next Steps

-There is a code file for each cohort study.
-The derived data has been deposited with the [**UK Data Service**](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9418).
-The code enables researchers to track how the data have been derived as well as to adapt the code for their own use such as deriving additional variables.
+The derived fertility data have been deposited with the [**UK Data Service**](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9418).
+The code provided here enables researchers to track how the data have been derived as well as to adapt the code for their own use such as deriving additional variables.
+There is a code file for each cohort.

 ---